 Women serve on the front lines of mission and are often catalysts of growth in African Christian communities.
-They serve as founders and pioneers, pastors, teachers, evangelists, prophets, deaconesses, and in women’s organizations and Mother’s Unions throughout the continent.
+They serve as founders and pioneers, pastors, teachers, healers, evangelists, prophets, deaconesses, and in women’s organizations and Mother’s Unions throughout the continent.

 Related Indexes: Women Index

 Madam Afua Kuma of Ghana (baptized Christiana Gyane), one of the first modern African female oral theologians, “represent[s] the women who weave lyrics about Jesus and pour their hearts out in prayer and praise at all times and in all places, the women whose theology gets ‘reduced’ into writing by those who can write.”

 Living during a complex period of Ghana’s history, from the end of the colonial period and into post-independence, Madam Afua Kuma earned widespread recognition in Ghana for her gift for offering these oral praises, which she shared in a variety of Christian settings.
 More recently, she has gained a small but growing following among academics from both the Global South and North, who find her an important source for African Christian thought.

 Her praises are significant for a number of reasons.
 First, they display Afua Kuma’s incredible theological and linguistic ingenuity in adapting a traditional chiefly praise format, familiar in her Akan culture, for vibrant, Christologically-focused praise.
 Although she drew on aspects of the phrasing and verbal structures of this traditional format, she was the first to transform this rich template for Christian worship.
 The resulting praises capture the spiritual imagination of listeners with their exceptional displays of linguistic, cultural, and theological inventiveness.
 The following example illustrates this beautifully, with the themes of praise, eschatology, and redemption explored through biblical allusions superimposed upon her Ghanaian context:

 He will draw all things to Himself.
 So, let us go and praise His name,